** Movie script and info ** Video from stage play ** Cast and crew ** Script ** Soundtrack ** Graphics ** PG bits **

 Soundtrack ideas

-Here’s my dream soundtrack (still working on music rights!)
+Here’s my dream soundtrack (still working on music rights!):

 • “Sandwich Man” (Paolo Conte, 2004).
 The first 18 seconds plays at the end of Scene 3, and the next 12 seconds (or more) plays at the end of Scene 4.
+In the movie, this song plays before the confrontation scene.

-• “Sandwiches Are Beautiful” (Bob King, 1980) in Scene 9!
+• “Sandwiches Are Beautiful” (Bob King, 1980) in Scene 9 (and during the wedding scene in the movie).

 Graphics (and old Fringe info)